modelteam-ai/modelteam.ai/README_org.md

 ![modelteam.ai](images/modelteam_logo.jpg)

-**ModelTeam** is a cutting-edge AI-powered platform revolutionizing how engineers can validate & showcase their skills.
+At **ModelTeam**, we develop proprietary Large Language Models (LLMs) to evaluate engineers’ skills and capabilities by examining code and technical documentations.
+We use these models, learned from a training set of millions of engineers, to develop a unique data assets that powers a vertical talent insight platform for software engineers.
+Our platform helps teams identify and retain top talent and ensures the best engineers are matched to the right roles, optimizing performance and success.

-Our AI platform extracts insights from engineers' day-to-day work products, including code and technical documentation.
+Our AI platform extracts insights from engineering team's day-to-day work products, including code and technical documentation.
 Thereby, ModelTeam provides a comprehensive and accurate assessment of engineers' skills, expertise, and coding quality.

 ModelTeam is built on a robust foundation of training data from over a million engineers' contributions to open-source projects, spanning 9 programming languages.